About the Centre

 We also run the Schools Africa Project, a scheme that recruits postgraduate African students to go into British schools and deliver lessons about Africa to British pupils.

 Our centre began in 1964 as the African Studies Unit, and has grown from a small cataloguing enterprise to a research centre with an annual African Studies Lecture, a regular seminar programme and an annual African Studies Bulletin.
-With the generous sponsorship of the Morel Trust, we also run a book distribution scheme to African universities and institutions.
-Our current board members are listed here.
+For a brief history of our emergence as a centre, written by former LUCAS administrator Kate Banham, please see here.

 For more information, or to be added to our mailing list for events, please email: email@example.com